-All the student should submit an undertaking pertaining to ragging at the time of Semester I Registration.
+All students should submit an undertaking pertaining to ragging at the time of Semester I Registration.

-7.7 Awards and Medals
+9.7 Awards and Medals

 The students with excellent performance in the program are awarded medals, certificates and cash awards.
 The details are given below: